bai-bai98/hassle-free-notes/README.md

 This was a coding challenge submission, but suggestions and feedback are welcome!

-## 📄 License

-This project was created as a coding challenge for Klar!
-Team.

 ---

 **Built with ❤️ and vanilla TypeScript** by a developer who believes native browser APIs are underrated.